microsoft/xlang/design_notes/XDN03 - xlang Type System.md

 ## Enums

-An enum type is a distinct value type with a set of named value.
-Each named value in an enum corresponds to an constant integer value.
+An enum type is a distinct value type with a set of named values.
+Each named value in an enum corresponds to a constant integer value.

 Each enum type has an underlying integral type.
 The only legal underlying integral types for enums in xlang are Int32 and UInt32.